 Mix gelatin and cornstarch and dissolve in 1/4 cup warm water.
 Add this mixture to warm buttermilk and whisk to a smooth consistency.
 When it just begins to thicken, add lemon zest and vanilla.
 Cool and refrigerate.
 When just firming, spoon into lightly oiled (6 oz.) molds, and refrigerate for at least three hours.
-Serve with a fruit puree and crushed almonds.

 For four servings, fry three strips of thick bacon until crisp and set aside.
 Sauté about a cup of chopped white onion and the same amount of chopped bell pepper in the bacon grease, add two cups water, an 8-oz. can of tomato sauce and one cup of rice, season with a little salt and pepper, cover and cook until rice is tender.
 Stir in the cooked bacon before serving.
 This is the most basic recipe for red rice imaginable, and it goes with almost anything.